VectorZeroAI/ZeroWeb/README.md

 THE APP DOESNT PROVIDE ANY INTERNET IDENTITY CONSEALMENT, USERS PRIVASY IS USERS RESPONSIBILITY!!

-By default, it indexes "Wikipedia, arXiv, github, reddit"
+By default, it indexes " english Wikipedia, arXiv"

 ---